 - hosting of high school ski races

 - providing an accessible venue for community groups across Central Oregon to use to grow the lifelong sport of cross-country skiing

 - partnering with OSU-Cascades on a pilot project to test solar-powered night lighting

 Our vision for the next several years includes:

-- growing our membership to ensure our sustainability
+- growing our base of supporters to ensure our sustainability